vennarshulytz/gitary/src/features/add-initial-indexed-db-space/readme.en.md

 - **📝 Notion-like Editing**: WYSIWYG Markdown editor with support for math formulas and code highlighting
 - **🎨 Professional Diagramming**: Support for Excalidraw and Draw.io to create flowcharts, architecture diagrams, UML diagrams, and more
+- **🧠 Mind Map**: Create and edit mind maps with node editing, drag-and-drop layout, and auto-save
 - **🤖 AI-Powered Diagram Generation**: Describe in natural language, AI automatically generates Excalidraw diagrams
 - **💬 Global AI Assistant**: Intelligent assistant with tool integration, can operate files, diagrams, and workspace
 - **🔄 Git Integration**: Notes stored directly in Git repositories, enjoy version control and cloud synchronization